 - ⅔ cup cane sugar or granulated sugar*

-- ⅓ cup cocoa powder, ideally sifted**
+- ⅓ cup cocoa powder or cacao powder

 - ¼ tsp fine sea salt